 Ed’s favorite book is Angels and Demons by Dan Brown.
 His favorite quote comes from the movie Kingdom of Heaven: ”What man is a man who does not make the world better?”.

 Ed is admitted to practice in North Carolina.

 Why He Loves Being a Part of SeiferFlatow: “What I have noticed that distinguishes us from other firms is our willingness to take on cases just about anywhere in the state.
 A lot of firms are afraid or unwilling to commit to taking on neighboring counties.
 We have developed excellent reputations in other counties; we have made great relationships with other attorneys and DAs.
 We get a lot of credit when speaking to other attorneys about our ability to reach beyond what others can or are willing to do.
 We are not just Charlotte attorneys (though we love our city!).”

-In her free time, Emily enjoys reading and taking her dog to explore Charlotte and the surrounding areas.
-Emily is admitted to practice in North Carolina.
+In her free time, Bethany enjoys time with her fiancé and their two dogs out and about in Charlotte and trips to Lake Norman.
+Bethany is admitted to practice in North Carolina.

 Plaques on the wall, published papers, and high-profile cases don't necessarily mean you have the right attorney (though we do have those things).
 You need someone who is willing to tenaciously fight for YOU and go the distance.
 At SeiferFlatow, our team becomes your team for the duration of your case and beyond.

 We know that clients come to us during stressful times in their lives, often overwhelmed and anxious.
 We will handle your case with professionalism and attentiveness, while communicating with you every step of the way.
 We will be honest with you about the likely outcomes and work with you to tackle what's ahead.